Previous SEC Positions:

-These areas of focus also are reflected in the Commission’s 2018-2022 Strategic Plan, which also discusses the importance of investing in and developing the Commission’s human capital.
-A point of emphasis made by Chairman Clayton is that the SEC’s people —its human capital—are the agency’s most important resource.
+These areas of focus also are reflected in the Commission’s 2018-2022 Strategic Plan, which also discusses the importance of developing and investing in the Commission’s human capital.
+A point of emphasis made by Chairman Clayton is that the SEC’s people—its human capital—are the agency’s most important resource.
 Over the past several years, they have moved the Commission forward in the face of ever-changing markets as well as well-known and emerging risks.
 A key priority for Chairman Clayton is to continue to invest in and develop the SEC’s human capital, including identifying skills needs to reflect changes in the markets and increasing internal training.

 Under Chairman Clayton, the SEC also has addressed various market developments, including with respect to:

 - Securities law issues related to distributed ledger technology, cryptocurrencies and initial coin offerings;

 - assessing and planning for the potential adverse effects on U.S. capital markets from Brexit, including a possible “no-deal” Brexit;

 - cybersecurity and the reliance of companies and our financial system on information technology, and the resulting vulnerabilities to cyberattacks and cyber outages and the need for operational resiliency; and

 Background, Education and Experience